Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Georgia Tech has combined with its opponents to score more than 61 points in three of five games this season.
+- Georgia Tech and its opponents have combined to put up more than 60.5 points in three of five games this season.

-- Duke has combined with its opponents to score more than 61 points in two games this season.
+- Duke's games have gone over 60.5 points in two opportunities this season.

 Georgia Tech Stats and Trends

-- In Georgia Tech's five games this year, it has three wins against the spread.

-- The Yellow Jackets have covered the spread once this season when favored by 3.5 points or more (in two chances).
+- The Yellow Jackets have been favored by 3.5 points or more two times this season and covered the spread in one of them.

-- Georgia Tech's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Georgia Tech has hit the over in 60% of its opportunities this year (three times in five games with a set point total).

 - The Yellow Jackets put up just 0.4 fewer points per game (28.0) than the Blue Devils surrender (28.4).

-- Georgia Tech is 2-0 against the spread and 2-0 overall in games when it records more than 28.4 points.
+- Georgia Tech is 2-0 against the spread and 2-0 overall in games when it puts up more than 28.4 points.

-- Georgia Tech is 0-2 against the spread and 0-2 overall when the team totals over 427.0 yards.
+- When Georgia Tech picks up more than 427.0 yards, the team is 0-2 against the spread and 0-2 overall.

 - The Yellow Jackets have four giveaways this season, while the Blue Devils have seven takeaways .